 The achievement culture complicates things for parents — parents value achievement and want their children to succeed because they know it reaps rewards.
 And while those rewards are important for hard work well done and often have the immediate effect of boosting self-esteem, it is a strong character that will carry children through life’s challenges, as it will for them.

 Parents need to trust their instincts.
-Most know there is so much more to children — and real success — than grades.
+Most know there is so much more to children — and real success in school and life — than grades.
 And an unchecked attitude can lead to trouble for children as they grow into adults, regardless of their academic prowess.

 If our children are going to fulfill the potential of their aptitudes and live their lives to the fullest, they will need the right attitude.